ONTAP 9 Manuals ( CA08871-402 )

 The cryptographic hashing function for signing the certificate.
 The default value is SHA256.
 Possible values are SHA1, SHA256, and MD5.

-You provide these values with the security certificate install command when you install a CA-signed digital certificate for use in authenticating the cluster or SVM as an SSL server.
+You provide these values with the security certificate install command when you install a CA-signed digital certificate for use in authenticating the cluster or storage VM as an SSL server.
 Only the options that are relevant to account configuration are shown in the following table.

 Field